xaperret/notes/Docker.md

 	3. Add instructions, e.g. packages to install, etc. (RUN)
 	4. Add files (COPY or ADD)
 	5. Define default command (CMD or ENTRYPOINT)
-	6. Indicates ports the container listens to for connections (EXPOSE)
+	6. Indicates ports the contenueur listens to for connections (EXPOSE)

 ```dockerfile
 FROM alpine:3.16